 We Couldn’t Do This Without You

-Thank you for agreeing to speak at the American Association of Law Libraries 111th Annual Meeting & Conference in Baltimore, Maryland, July 14-17, 2018.
+Thank you for agreeing to speak at the American Association of Law Libraries 112th Annual Meeting & Conference in Washington, DC, July 13-16, 2019.
 We welcome your expertise and want to make your participation in the Annual Meeting & Conference successful.
 Here you’ll find important information that will assist you in preparing and delivering your presentation.
 Read on to learn about the audience you will be addressing, what to expect, and what we expect of conference speakers.
 The Annual Meeting Program Committee thanks you for participating in the Annual Meeting & Conference.

 We’re Here to Help